 Keywords: COVID-19, outbreak prevention, testing strategies, individual-based modeling, occupational health, congregate-settings

 Abstract: COVID-19 outbreaks in congregate settings remain a serious threat to the health of vulnerable populations such as people experiencing incarceration, those experiencing homelessness, and the elderly.
-Using the California State Prison System as a case example, we developed an individual-based model accounting for individual infectiousness through time, staff schedules, and testing schedules to simulate community transmission of SARS-CoV2 to facility staff and subsequent transmission within a facility that could cause an outbreak.
+Using the California State Prison System as a case example, we developed an individual-based model accounting for individual infectiousness through time, staff work schedules, and testing schedules to simulate community transmission of SARS-CoV-2 to facility staff and subsequent transmission within a facility that could cause an outbreak.
 Systematic testing strategies in which workers are tested on the first day of their work week were found to prevent significantly more transmission events than testing strategies unrelated to staff schedules.
 Higher frequency testing may be necessary to prevent outbreaks when community prevalence is high or if characteristics of the facility make outbreaks among residents more likely.
 Testing staff at the beginning of consecutive workdays and limiting test turnaround time can aid outbreak prevention in congregate settings.

-Abstract word count: 149
+Abstract word count: 150